 - A flexible ‘no questions asked’ return policy is one strategy used by some sellers to reduce disputes concerning returns.

 Veteran eBay sellers, what is your experience with appealing eBay case decisions?
-Share your own tips, tricks and technique in the comments below.
+Share your own tips, tricks, techniques and frustrations in the comments below.